xinz/sax_map/README.md

 ## Benchmark

-Only for your reference, all of credit belong to [Saxy](https://hex.pm/packages/saxy), the details of benchmark can be found in the `bench` directory of the repository.
+Only for your reference, all credit goes to [Saxy](https://hex.pm/packages/saxy), the details of benchmark can be found in the `bench` directory of the repository.

 Run: